surroundsound5000/waterbot/README.md

 ## Git
   Get github working on the RasPi.
 Need to use SSH for pushes/ commits, which means generating a new key on the pi and registering this GitHub.
 ## Website
   Build a basic website - I used Bootstrap pretty heavily.
-I am keen to try to complete the task with no other CSS or Javascript - we'll see how long my patience lasts.
+I basically didn't use any other CSS or JS, just what bootstrap provides (this involved a handful of workarounds but seems fine).
 ## Python
   I have never used python with GPIO so this should be interesting.
 ## SQL
-  Will use a SQL database to keep track of when the pi should be watering.
+  I'm using a SQLite3 database to keep track of when the pi should be watering.

   Set up with